WJSoftware/wj-config/README.md

 Create a module of yours called `config.js` or whatever pleases you.
 Obtain the environment name, load the 2 JSON files and initialize the library.
 This is in general.

-There are two styles available:  The *classic* style leaves to you, the programmer to figure out a way to select the correct per-environment data source.
+There are two styles available:  The *classic* style leaves to you, the programmer, the responsibility of figuring out a way to select the correct per-environment data source.
 The *conditional* style leaves the decision to the configuration builder.
-Pick whatever pleases you.
+Pick whichever pleases you, but know that the latter is safer.

 From now on, any code samples that call the `loadJsonFile()` function are referring to this one: